Marijuana Grow Guide

 One of the most popular hydroponic systems is the Ebb and Flow/Flood and Drain.
 For this setup you will need flood tables, pumps to feed the plants water and nutrients, reservoirs, and a growing medium like Rockwool.
 This method includes soaking the plant’s roots in the nutrient solution for a period of time then draining the solution leaving the roots in the open air.
 The process is repeated many times a day.
 Some growers put their pumps on timers for when to flood the tables and then drain the solution into the reservoir again.

-Other growers just drain the nutrient solution, wasting it, and putting in new nutrient solution for the following time.
-The good thing about this system is that that the water doesn’t become stagnant long enough for parasite infestations or root rot to occur.
+Other growers just drain the nutrient solution, waste it, and put in, fresh nutrient solution for the following time.
+The good thing about this system is that the water doesn’t become stagnant long enough for parasite infestations or root rot to occur.
 Hydroponic systems are a great way to expand your horizons as a grower.
-You will be impressed with your garden after seeing the difference from growing in soil to grow hydroponically.
+You will be impressed with your garden after seeing the difference, with growing in soil, to grow hydroponically.
 If you do decide to give it a try then make sure you are financially capable of covering the costs and you are confident in the knowledge you have of growing hydroponically.

 Chapter 14